 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

-REVISION DETAILS: February 2012: Up-date and revise entire MSDS to include current GHS requirements.
+REVISION DETAILS: October 2012: Up-date and revise entire SDS to include current GHS requirements; change in formulation.
+March 2013: Revise flash point.
+Up-date of entire SDS to reflect flash point change.